How to Automatically Hand Off Leads From Marketing to Sales

 The handoff fails for structural reasons, not because marketing and sales don't get along.

 Different systems.
 Marketing works in the MAP (HubSpot Marketing, Marketo, Pardot).
 Sales works in the CRM (Salesforce, HubSpot CRM).
 The handoff requires data to move from one system to the other — through sync rules, workflows, or middleware — and every transfer point adds latency and loses context.
+These transfers typically introduce a 2–8 hour delay between form submission and sales rep notification.
+Research shows that leads contacted within 5 minutes are 21 times more likely to qualify than those contacted after 30 minutes, and responding within 1 minute can boost conversions by 391%.
+Every hour of delay in the handoff directly erodes conversion potential.

 Different definitions.
 Marketing defines "qualified" based on lead scoring — page visits, email opens, content downloads.
 Sales defines "qualified" based on buying signals — budget, timeline, authority, need.
 A lead that scores high in the MAP might be completely unqualified by sales standards, and neither team finds out until the rep calls.
+Industry data shows that the average MQL-to-SQL conversion rate hovers around 13%, with top performers reaching closer to 30% by tightening alignment on qualification criteria.

 Different timelines.
 Marketing operates on campaigns — weekly cadences, monthly reports, quarterly planning.
 Sales operates on deals — immediate follow-up, same-day response, real-time pipeline.
 The lead enters marketing's timeline (batch processing) and needs to exit on sales' timeline (instant action).
 The gap between these timelines is where speed-to-lead goes to die.
+Best-in-class teams achieve lead acceptance rates above 85%, while teams with handoff delays see acceptance rates drop to 66% or lower.

 What an automated handoff looks like